198808xc/OrganSegRSTN/README.md

 If you encounter any problems in downloading these files, please contact Lingxi Xie (198808xc@gmail.com).

 We also attach the log files for your reference here.
-Please refer to the `logs/` folder (coming soon).
+Please refer to the `logs/` folder.

 ## 6. Versions

 The current version is v1.0.

-You can also view CHANGE_LOG.txt for the history of versions.
+You can also view `CHANGE_LOG.txt` for the history of versions.

 ## 7. Contact Information